hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 Next, it will prompt you with:

 ```
-By typing 'YES' I will comply with HMS RC guidelines for using Scratch3.
+By typing 'YES' I will comply with HMS RC guidelines for using Scratch.
 I also confirm that I understand that files in my scratch directory WILL NOT BE BACKED UP IN ANY WAY.
-I also understand that THIRTY DAYS after I last access a given file or directory in my scratch directory,
+I also understand that 45 DAYS after I last modify a given file or directory in my scratch directory,
 it will be DELETED with NO POSSIBILITY of retrieval.

 I understand HMS RC guidelines for using Scratch: